We Can Help

 Event Details

-Join us on Thursday, May 9 as we begin exploring our next book selection, It’s OK that You’re Not OK: Meeting Grief & Loss in a Culture that Doesn’t Understand by Megan Devine (book details at the bottom of this page).
+Join us on Thursday, January 8 as we begin exploring our next book selection Somebody I Used to Know by Wendy Mitchell.
 The kickoff event will be a chance to meet other participants and take part in an introduction to the book.
-The first 15 registrants will receive a free copy of the book at the kickoff event.
-The group will reconvene for a book discussion on Thursday, June 6.
+All participants will reconvene on Thursday, February 12 after reading the selection for a book club discussion.
 Attendance at the kickoff event is required to be part of the discussion.

 12 noon